soodaayush/leetcode/README.md

 ## Inspiration

-I wanted to enhance my problem-solving skills through the problem-solving platform named LeetCode.
+I wanted to enhance my problem-solving skills through LeetCode.
 I want to maintain a frequency of solving one LeetCode problem per week.

 ## Challenges